|

 ROSE AND CROWN PENTANGUE TEAM

-some 20 players and two teams are entered in the Rhubarb League and the Lucas SS League.
-The competition for the trophies
+were two winter teams.
+The game attracted some 20 players and two teams entered the Rhubarb League and Lucas SS League.
+The

-begins in April.
-Chairman of the Lucas SS League is Jeff Smith from Pin Green, Stevenage, Seen on extreme right, back row.
+Chairman of the Lucas SS League Jeff Smith from Pin Green, Stevenage, is on extreme right, back row.

 The Beane Valley in February